Get the Pet Wet

 Materials:

-• Net (e.g., the netting used to package onions)
+• Nets (e.g., the netting used to package onions)

 • We Let a Pet Get Wet target text

-The children will get a pet wet or into a net as they read and write words that end in -et such as wet, pet, net, get, let, and set.
+Tell the children that they will get a pet in a net, get the pet wet, and read and write words that end in et, such as wet, pet, net, get, let, bet, and set.

 Literacy Activities